karimsa/patrol/README.md

 Last but not least, anything else that you think will help diagnose your issue please include in the report as well.

+## Building from source

+### Building container from source

+To build docker containers from source, you will need to clone the git repository and make sure you have the latest version of Docker installed.

+ * Building the x86 image: `docker build -t patrol .`
+ * Building for Raspberry Pi: `docker build -t patrol-pi -f Dockerfile.arm64v8 .`

 ## License